PhungDucKien/excelium/slate/source/includes/_web_api.md

 action | the name of the action to execute text | the value to match with the result

-## Execute If Confirmation Contain
+## Execute If Confirmation Match

-Executes an action if the message of a JavaScript confirmation dialog contains the given value.
+Executes an action if the message of a JavaScript confirmation dialog matches the given value.

 ### Usage

 `
-executeIfConfirmationContain(action, text)
+executeIfConfirmationMatch(action, text)
 `

 ### Parameters